 The numbers don’t lie: according to one study, brands with multi-channel marketing strategies can see an 89% retention rate.
 The key to success lies in how you market and manage across various selling platforms.

-With that in mind, in this week’s post we look at marketing tips you need to help build and scale your business as you add more selling channels to your brand.
+With that in mind, in this week’s post, we look at 6 marketing tips for multi-channel sellers to help build and scale your business as you add more selling channels to your brand.

 Multi-Channel Marketing Tip 1: Always Focus On Your Customers